Top 5 Australian Shares to Buy for Long-Term

 Why CSL Stands Out for Long-Term Investors

-CSL’s resilience stems from the essential nature of its products, which are less affected by economic cycles than consumer-facing sectors.
+This stems from the essential nature of its products, which are less affected by economic cycles than consumer-facing sectors.
 Its significant R&D pipeline holds promising new products that could extend its competitive moat and fuel future revenue growth.
-Investors can also appreciate CSL’s track record of consistently increasing dividends, reflecting robust cash flow generation.
+One of its newer products is Hemgenix, a gene therapy for haemophilia B that costs over US$3.5m per dose.

 A Diversified Conglomerate with Deep Roots